 When it comes to the pursuit of the perfect steak, enthusiasts and amateur carnivorous connoisseurs alike will rush to tell you that medium-rare beef is best.
 Any more is, in fact, considered sacrilegious in many steak-eating circles.
 At Steak University, we tend to agree and, when given an option, will always order or prepare our steaks medium-rare.

-But for the average home chef, or those aspiring foodies out there just beginning their beefy pursuits, the medium rare steak label can seem like some mysterious creature.
-From the correct temperature of a medium rare steak to how to go about cooking it, we have your answers to help attain a state of meat-induced bliss.
+But for the average home chef, or those aspiring foodies out there just beginning their beefy pursuits, the medium-rare steak label may seem like a mysterious creature.
+From the correct temperature of a medium-rare steak to how to go about cooking it, we have your answers to help attain a state of meat-induced bliss.
 Keep reading as we delve into everything you ever wanted to know about that transcendent state that is a perfectly cooked steak.

 What is Medium Rare Steak Anyways

 Medium rare steak is officially defined as steak cooked to an internal temperature of 135 degrees.
 130 degrees will get you a rare steak, which isn’t a bad choice if you’re dining on a gourmet steak from a quality steakhouse or ordered from Chicago Steak Company.
 In appearance, steaks cooked medium rare will have a warm, red center.
 If you’re using the touch test method, when gently pressed in the center, medium rare steak should feel the same as pressing the space on your hand between your thumb and forefinger.